Rafin-9/Capstone-Data-Pasien-Modul-1-DS-Purwadhika/README.md

 •	Feature to display patient who have been discharged from the hospital.

+•	Feature to display patients whose payment status has not yet been paid in full

 ## 1. Explanation of Application Features
 The features in this application have several options available for each feature.
 This program uses tabulate to work